drone/docs/content/setup/config/gitlab.md

 parent = "Configure"
 +++

 You may configure Drone to integrate with GitLab.
 This can be configured in the `/etc/drone/drone.toml` configuration file.
-You can use the GitLab service:
+You may connect to the `gitlab.com` service:

 ```toml
 [gitlab]
 url = "https://gitlab.com"
 ```

-Or you can use your own self-hosted install:
+Or a custom installation:

 ```toml
 [gitlab]